What is Full Cycle Recruiting?

 Casting a Wider Net

-Before, when we looked at full cycle recruitment, we posed a scenario where a good candidate was overlooked because the recruiter who saw their resume was not hiring for a role that required their skills.
-In a specialized recruitment system, this is less likely to happen as screening is done by fewer people (perhaps just one) who are aware of all the vacancies within the company.
+When we looked at full-cycle recruitment before, we posed a scenario where a good candidate was overlooked because the recruiter who saw their resume was not hiring for a role that required their skills.
+In a specialized recruitment automation system, this is less likely to happen as screening is done by fewer people (perhaps just one) who are aware of all the vacancies within the company.

-As an example, if a candidate who applied for a role in accounting has the technical skills to fill a vacancy for a budget analyst, the recruiting team can consider them for both positions.
+For example, if a candidate who applied for an accounting role has the technical skills to fill a budget analyst vacancy, the recruiting team can consider them for both positions.

 Disadvantages of Specialized Recruiting